-The “Blow and Go” – Do I have to get a Ignition Interlock after DWI charges in North Carolina?
+The “Blow and Go” – Do I have to get an Ignition Interlock after DWI charges in North Carolina?

 By: Bill Powers, Monroe NC Impaired DWI Lawyer and CoAuthor of the NC DWI Quick Reference Guide

-Most people have heard of the ignition interlock device, referring to the IID in North Carolina as the “blow and go” or “in car breathalyzer.”
+Most people have heard of the ignition interlock device, referring to the IID in North Carolina as the “blow and go” or “in-car breathalyzer” after certain convictions for DWI in NC.
 If you haven’t, the ignition interlock in North Carolina is a machine installed in your car that measures alcohol in your breath and electronically records the BAC reading.

 The ignition interlock device in North Carolina is not used as evidence in a DWI trial.
-There are normally two instances where clients are required to have the ‘blow and go’ installed: When there is a high BAC in DWI charges (.15 or higher) or as a condition of restoration by DMV.”
-Bill Powers
+There are normally two instances where clients are required to have the ‘blow and go’ installed: When there is a high BAC in DWI charges (.15 or higher) or as a condition of restoration by DMV” Bill Powers, NC DWI Attorney

 If you have questions about how IID works (ignition interlock devices), when they’re required, and other aspects of breath testing in North Carolina, check out our videos and supplemental legal information on our website.

-Our law firm and defense attorneys are here to help.
+Then call us.
+Our law firm and DWI defense attorneys are here to help.

 What is an Ignition Interlock in North Carolina?
 How does the Ignition Interlock work?
-Do I have to get a Ignition Interlock after DWI charges?
+Do I have to get an Ignition Interlock after DWI charges?

 Hey, I’m Bill Powers.
 I’m going through, today, some of the different devices that we use in North Carolina.